Mary Sutton, Countess of Home: Lady Home's will

 Mary made a will in 1638 reflecting her English and Scottish properties and identity.
 She hoped her granddaughters would inherit her furnishings and collection, dividing house contents in London and Scotland between them, according to the inventories of each house.
 She was aware that this was problematic, writing "And I am not ignorant that my houses both in Edinborough as Canongate and in Aldersgate Street being inheritance I cannot dispose so of them by this my late will neither by the laws of England nor Scotland".
 Amongst personal bequests to her family and servants, she left a purse of gold coins to her nephew, Frederick Schomberg, 1st Duke of Schomberg, the son of her sister Anne (Dudley) Sutton.
 The will appointed her granddaughter Lady Mary Stewart (d.
-1668) as executor, but she was still a minor when the countess died in London in March 1644.
+1668) as executor, but she was still a minor when the countess died in London in March 1644, and resigned her rights as an executor on 24 May 1645.
+Lady Moray and Lady Lauderdale and their husbands instead acted as executors and "administratices".

 Her body was shipped to Scotland and buried at Dunglass.
-Her daughters and their husbands instead acted as executors and "administratices".
 An account of the financial settlement to 31 March 1646 was made by the merchant financier Robert Inglis.